stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Information Exposed

-The simplest mechanism for solving this problem is to separate loss-sensitive from latency-sensitive traffic, as proposed using DSCP codepoints in {{I-D .you-tsvwg-latency-loss-tradeoff}}.
+The simplest mechanism for solving this problem is to separate loss-sensitive from latency-sensitive traffic, as proposed using DSCP codepoints in
+{{I-D.you-tsvwg-latency-loss-tradeoff}}.
 This signal could also be emitted as a per-packet signal within SPUD, since DSCP codepoints are often used for internal traffic engineering and therefore cleared at network borders.
 This indication does not prioritize one kind of traffic over the other: while loss-